axolotl-ai-cloud/axolotl/README.md

 # Index of shard to use for whole dataset
 dataset_shard_idx:

-# the maximum length of an input to train with, this should typically be less than 2048
+# The maximum length of an input to train with, this should typically be less than 2048
 # as most models have a token/context limit of 2048
 sequence_len: 2048
-# pad inputs so each step uses constant sized buffers
+# Pad inputs so each step uses constant sized buffers
 # this will reduce memory fragmentation and may prevent OOMs, by re-using memory more efficiently
 pad_to_sequence_len:
-# max sequence length to concatenate training samples together up to
+# Max sequence length to concatenate training samples together up to
 # inspired by StackLLaMA. see https://huggingface.co/blog/stackllama#supervised-fine-tuning
 # FutureWarning: This will soon be DEPRECATED
 max_packed_sequence_len: 1024
-# use efficient multi-packing with block diagonal attention and per sequence position_ids.
+# Use efficient multi-packing with block diagonal attention and per sequence position_ids.
 Recommend set to 'true'
 sample_packing:
 # set to 'false' if getting errors during eval with sample_packing on.
 eval_sample_packing: